Juan Sebastián Calero

 Juan Sebastián Calero Hernández (born January 2, 1982) is a Colombian actor, recognized for his role as Richardo "El Richard" Castro in the series Gangs, War and Peace and Gangs, War and Peace II.
 English-speaking viewers will best recognize him as Navegante, the violent top-ranking henchman in Seasons 1–3 of the Netflix original Narcos.
-He followed in the footsteps of his parents, Gerardo Calero and Vicky Hernández, both of whom are accomplished performance icons.
+He followed in the footsteps of his parents, Gerardo Calero and Vicky Hernández, both of whom are actors.